 “Little ole’ me??
 My content won’t get stolen!
 I’m too small to steal from!
 I don’t need to protect my online content.” ← I definitely used to think that no one would steal my content….until my content got stolen for the first time.

-Yep, I’ve definitely been the victim of content theft — from my entire website, to names of my programs, to social media posts — I’ve been shocked at just how brazen and lazy some creators really are.
+Yep, I’ve definitely been the victim of content theft.
+From my entire website, to names of my programs, to social media posts — I’ve been shocked at just how brazen and lazy some creators really are.

 And it’s not just me.
 Earlier this year, a major Instagram content creator found out that one of her followers purchased her program only to turn around and re-sell her original work as their own — without changing a word.

-How to Protect Your Content From Being Copied
+What To Do To Protect Your Content From Being Copied

 One of the most beautiful parts of having an online business is just how easy it is to not only start your own business, but how easy it is to market your business through so many types of online content (ie., social media, email lists, blogs, podcasts, etc.)